Simple Chocolate Syrup from Scratch

 Chocolate syrup ingredients.

-This is key to making the best chocolate syrup so use high-quality cocoa powder.
-I recommend the King Arthur’s double Dutch dark cocoa, which makes this chocolate syrup so good.
+• Cocoa powder: This is key to making the best chocolate syrup so use high-quality cocoa powder.
+I recommend the King Arthur’s double Dutch dark cocoa.

 Step-by-Step Instructions